 At Halley we will teach the planned curriculum, wherever possible and appropriate.
-The focus of live lessons will be on teaching key fundamental skills and practice of reading, writing and maths so that children can access the wider curriculum.
+The focus of live lessons will be on teaching key fundamental skills knowledge of reading, and writing and maths so that children can access the wider curriculum.
 An overview of each year group's termly curriculum is accessible via class curriculum leaflets (pictured), available on the School website along with each class's timetable.